Dup15q

-Dup15q syndrome is the common name for chromosome 15q11.2-q13.1 duplication syndrome.
-This is a neurodevelopmental disorder, caused by the partial duplication of Chromosome 15, that confers a strong risk for autism spectrum disorder, epilepsy, and intellectual disability.
+Dup15q syndrome is the common name for maternally inherited chromosome 15q11.2-q13.1 duplication syndrome.
+This is a genomic copy number variant that leads to a type of neurodevelopmental disorder, caused by partial duplication of the proximal long arm of Chromosome 15.
+This variant confers a strong risk for autism spectrum disorder, epilepsy, and intellectual disability.
 It is the most common genetic cause of autism, accounting for approximately 1-3% of cases.
 Dup15q syndrome includes both interstitial duplications and isodicentric duplications (i.e., Idic15) of 15q11.2-13.1.

 Important genes likely involved in the etiology of Dup15q syndrome include UBE3A, GABRA5, GABRB3, and GABRG3.
 UBE3A is a ubiquitin-protein ligase that is involved in targeting proteins for degradation and plays an important role in synapse function.
 GABRA5, GABRB3, and GABRG3 are gamma aminobutyric acid type A (GABAA) receptor subunit genes and are likely important in Dup15q syndrome given the established role of GABA in the etiologies of autism and epilepsy.

 Diagnosis

 Genetic testing methods such as fluorescence in situ hybridization (FISH) and chromosomal microarray are available for diagnosing Dup15q syndrome and similar genetic disorders.

 With the increase in genetic testing availability, more often duplications outside of the 15q11.2-13.1 region are being diagnosed.
 The global chromosome 15q11.2-13.1 duplication syndrome specific groups only provide medical information and research for chromosome 15q11.2-13.1 duplication syndrome and not the outlying 15q duplications.